Skip to content

 }

-Step 2: Register the Data Permission Interceptor
+Step 2: Register Data Permission Interceptor

-Register the custom handler with DataPermissionInterceptor.
+Register your custom handler with DataPermissionInterceptor.

 // In MyBatis configuration